Course Delivery at MHC

 Campus Access and ServicesAccess to college amenities and services varies between our campus locations and will continue to evolve.
 Click a campus location button below to learn more about availability and delivery of campus services.
 Please note, this information is subject to change without notice.

 Terms / Technology Requirements / Course MaterialsWhat does blended learning meaning?
-What technology do I need to study online this fall?
+What technology do I need to study online?
 Find answers to these other questions below and watch this page for updates related to your learning experience at MHC.

 Programs or a course can be designated as online.
 If your program is designated online, it means that your first semester can be completed without coming to campus (e.g. you can start your program from anywhere).